ivanorsolic/oricodes/content/english/Artificial Intelligence/custom architecture.md

 {{% notice tip %}}

 **You don't have to, and usually probably won't, do this the way I'm doing it, which is going through the source code files and seeing what happens.** You can consult the documentation or ask for help on the official project channels, but I love this approach since I believe you'll get a better sense of how something works if you look at the insides of it.
-I'm also used to hacking and taking things apart just to see how they work, (see ivanorsolic.github.io for examples) and sometimes you don't have the luxury of good docs and people willing to help you, so it's useful to be able to dive into the internals of something and make sense out of it.
+I'm also used to hacking and taking things apart just to see how they work, (see [ivanorsolic.github.io](https://ivanorsolic.github.io) for examples) and sometimes you don't have the luxury of good docs and people willing to help you, so it's useful to be able to dive into the internals of something and make sense out of it.
 I also just think this way is much more fun 🤓, but YMMV.

 {{% /notice %}}

 # [**SKIP TO THE TL;DR**](#tldr-how-to-implement-your-own-architecture)

-When we wanted to train our first autopilot with Donkey, we used the `--train` flag to tell the `manage.py` script to train a model.
+When we wanted to train our first autopilot with Donkey, we used the `train` flag to tell the `manage.py` script to train a model.

-So if we open up the `manage.py` script and look at the main method, we can see how the script handles the `--train` flag:
+So if we open up the `manage.py` script and look at the main method, we can see how the script handles the `train` flag:

 ```python
 if args['train']: